cca-io/rescript-react-intl-extractor/docker/README.md

-Docker image for running esy and building bs-react-intl-extractor on Linux.
+Docker image for running esy and building rescript-react-intl-extractor on Linux.